novoda/spikes/android-beacon/README.md

 ## Configure secrets file

-In order to be able to use the project, copy the `secrets.properties.example` file to `secret.properties` and fill in the Google Nearby API key.
+In order to be able to use the project, copy the `secrets.properties.example` file to `secrets.properties` and fill in the Google Nearby API key.